MapColonies/bundler/README.md

       --version  Show version number  [boolean]
 ```

+#### Global Options:
 - `verbose`: the cli comes with a neat terminal user interface. by providing the verbose flag the ui will be deactivated and logs from the level of `debug` or higher will be streamed to the terminal
-- `token`: private github repositories requires a valid github token. to bundle\list such repositories a token must be provided upon command. to set a persistent token see [local configuration](#local-configuration)
+- `token`: private github repositories requires a valid github token. to bundle\list such repositories a token must be provided upon command. to set a persistent token see [local configuration](#Local-Configuration)

-## bundle command
+## Bundle command
-bundles a single / multiple repositories and their artifacts into a single tar.gz archive ready for bdila
+Bundles a single / multiple repositories and their artifacts into a single tar.gz archive ready for bdila
 a repository is provided by `{owner}/{name}/{ref}`
 - owner is non required, defaults to `MapColonies`
 - name is required, the repository name